1988 Summer Olympics: Host city selection

 Seoul was chosen to host the Summer Games through a vote held on 30 September 1981, finishing ahead of Nagoya, Japan.
 The awarding to Seoul was internationally considered to be surprising, with Nagoya having been considered a favourite.
 Below was the vote count that occurred at the 84th IOC Session and 11th Olympic Congress in Baden-Baden, West Germany.

-Seoul had previously hosted many international sporting events, but the most noteworthy ones were the Miss Universe 1980 and the 1986 Asian Games, thus demonstrating it could host big events and give the right direction to the city.
+Seoul had previously hosted many international events, but the most noteworthy ones were the Miss Universe 1980 and the 1986 Asian Games, thus demonstrating that it had the appropriate capability.